tariksune/SignUpIn/README.md

 ________________
 SingUp - SingIn

 [EN]It is a simple registration and login application using firebase.
-You can register or login with Google, email or telephone.
+You can register or login with Google, email or phone.

 [TR]Firebase kullanılarak basit bir kayıt ve giriş uygulamasıdır.
 Google, Mail ve Telefon ile kayıt veya giriş yapabilirsiniz.